DangerKlippers/danger-klipper/README.md

 Our goal is to support features and behavior that could be "risky" if used incorrectly.

 If I want my printer to light itself on fire, I should be able to make my printer light itself on fire.

+See the [Danger Features document](https://dangerklipper.io/Danger_Features.html) for more information on *some* of the differences from Klipper.

 ## Features merged into the master branch: